jiyoungkimcr/Amazon-Bestseller-Analysis-R-shiny-project/README.md

 **About Data Preparation - Crawling using BeautifulSoup:**

-For the process and code of how I did my data scraping from Amazon webpage, please click the tab 'Data Crawling' above.
-In there, you can find my jupyter notebook (Python 3) code for crawling.
+Please refer to the crawler code 2020 file.
+It's the crawler written based on Jupyter notebook (python 3) and you can use same code for 2010-2020 by changing webpage link in 'requests.get' line.

 **About Dataset:**